 Out-of-Pocket-Payments.
 If you paid out-of-pocket (or in other words, you have requested that we not bill your health plan) in full for a specific item or service, you have the right to ask that your Protected Health Information with respect to that item or service not be disclosed to a health plan for purposes of payment or health care operations, and we will honor that request.

 Complaints.
-You may complain to the Facility if you believe your privacy rights have been violated by giving a written complaint to the Compliance Officer at 26376 John Road, Olmsted Township, Ohio 44138.
+You may complain to the Facility if you believe your privacy rights have been violated by giving a written complaint to the HIPAA Privacy Officer at 26376 John Road, Olmsted Township, Ohio 44138, or at Privacy@elizajen.org.
 You may also complain to the Secretary of the U.S. Department of Health and Human Services.
 The Facility will not retaliate against you for making a complaint.